giordi91/giordi91.github.io/content/post/disassemlbyRust1.md

 ```

 The compiler has no problem understanding what the user wants to extract and can optimize all the destructuring that
 is not needed.
-The compiler is merely shifting the pointer to where we wisth to read: ```[rdi + 8]``` , if we decided to access the second element we would see : ```[rdi + 4]```.
+The compiler is merely shifting the pointer to where we wish to read: ```[rdi + 8]``` , if we decided to access the second element we would see : ```[rdi + 4]```.

 The destructuring2 two function generates exactly the same code.
-Interingly enough we can't access an elment by an index, something like this is not legal:
+Interingly enough we can't access an elment by an index variable, something like this is not legal:

 ```rust
 pub fn destructuring2(a : (f32, f32,f32), b: usize) -> f32 {